Mandalay: Early history

-Like most former (and present) capitals of Burma, Mandalay was founded on the wishes of the ruler of the day.
+Like most former (and present) capitals of Burma, Mandalay was founded at the wishes of the ruler of the day.
 On 13 February 1857, King Mindon founded a new royal capital at the foot of Mandalay Hill, ostensibly to fulfill a prophecy on the founding of a metropolis of Buddhism in that exact place on the occasion of the 2,400th jubilee of Buddhism.